-The Division of Nuclear Medicine and Molecular Imaging at Icahn School of Medicine at Mount Sinai in New York is currently accepting applications for its established PET/CT fellowship for July 1, 2018.
+The Division of Nuclear Medicine and Molecular Imaging at Icahn School of Medicine at Mount Sinai in New York is currently accepting applications for its established PET/CT fellowship.

-The Division of Nuclear Medicine and Molecular Imaging at Icahn School of Medicine at Mount Sinai encompasses a broad program of established nuclear medicine procedures and research activities with a state-of-the-art imaging center as well as a facility that accommodates treatment with radioactive molecules.
+The Division of Nuclear Medicine and Molecular Imaging at Icahn School of Medicine at Mount Sinai encompasses a broad program of established nuclear medicine procedures and research activities with a state-of-the-art imaging center as well as a facility that accommodates treatment with radioactive molecules, including I-131, Y-90 and Lu-177 DOTATATE therapies.
 The Division collaborates with all medical specialties to provide expertise in a full range of individualized imaging examinations.
 The Division of Nuclear Medicine has five gamma camera imaging systems, including 3 SPECT/CT cameras.
-In addition, full range of oncologic, neurologic and cardiologic clinical PET/CT exams are performed with two state-of-the-art time of Flight PET/CT scanners.
+In addition, full range of oncologic, neurologic and cardiologic clinical PET/CT exams are performed with two state-of-the-art time of flight PET/CT scanners.
 A fully integrated 3D PET/MRI scanner is devoted to clinical and research studies.

 PET/CT fellow will be primarily responsible for the daily duties of the PET/CT suite and for teaching nuclear medicine and radiology residents.
 The fellow will be actively involved in tumor boards including lymphoma, and multiple myeloma.
 There will be exposure to MRI and CT during the fellows tenure for at least 6-8 weeks.
 PET/CT fellow will be involved in grand rounds and journal club along with the faculty and nuclear medicine residents.

 This is a one –year fellowship within the division of Nuclear Medicine at the Icahn School of Medicine at Mount Sinai.
 This fellowship is a non-accredited training program.